 Maya was a founding board member of the innovative charity Just for Kids Law.

-Maya spent five years in the voluntary sector working in refuges with women and children fleeing domestic violence and sexual abuse before turning to the law.
 She spent a significant period of time employed by a leading firm of criminal solicitors before embarking on crime and human rights pupillages at Two Garden Court and Doughty Street Chambers.

 Maya was a founding board member of the innovative charity Just for Kids Law.